-Comparative Literature (Master of Arts) and Master of Library Science This program prepares candidates for positions in academic, research, and other libraries with a humanities orientation.
-The total program consists of at least 50 graduate credit hours.
-Students must apply for admission to the master's programs of both the School of Library and Information Science and the Department of Comparative Literature and meet the admission criteria established for each.
+Dual Master's Degree Program: Master of Library Science-Master of Arts in History Interest in public history, genealogy, historic preservation, and archives and museum administration creates a demand for professionals with expertise in both historical research and information management.
+The dual M.L.S.-M.A. in history program requires completion of a minimum of 50 credit hours of graduate course work.
+Students must apply for admission to the master's programs of both the School of Library and Information Science and the Department of History and meet the admission criteria established for each.
 The two degrees must be awarded simultaneously.

-- Completion of SLIS courses from the common core (9 credit hours minimum) and the M.L.S.-specific core (9 credit hours minimum) for a total of 18 credit hours. - At least 12 credit hours of SLIS elective courses appropriate to the student's background and interests to bring the total of SLIS credit hours to 30.
+- 1. Completion of SLIS courses from the common (9 credit hours minimum) and M.L.S.-specific (9 credit hours minimum) cores for a total of 18 credit hours.
+Explanations of the common and degreespecific cores are found in the previous section on degree requirements. - Other required SLIS courses (9 cr.): L586 (or History H547 [Archives]), L596, and L625. - 3.
+SLIS elective courses to bring the total of SLIS credit hours completed to 30. - 4.
+Elective courses in history (6 cr.).